pes-t/HK-anypercent-stratdump/VS.md

    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/postPapa_noLagReduc.webp" width="384" height="216"/>
    <img src="https://github.com/pes-t/HK-anypercent-stratdump/blob/main/images/vs/postPapa_lagReduc.webp" width="384" height="216"/>

    This strat involves manipulating the position of a fly so it doesn't kill itself on a goam and cause the game to lag.
 Do a full jump over the first goam and as high a jump as possible (without bonking on the wall) over the 2nd goam.
+Saves ~0.1s

 </details>
 <details><summary>Statue Pogo</summary>